Advertiser Disclosure

 Wealthsimple Tax homepage

-Even if you are self-employed or have investment income or cryptocurrency investments to report, it covers every situation.
-All it asks for is a donation.
+It covers most situations, even if you are self-employed or have investment income or cryptocurrency investments to report.

 It can also be used to file Quebec tax returns, and you can even get human assistance if needed.